tyler-migration/enterprise-finance-migration-accelerator/docs/MIGRATION_PLAYBOOK.md

 ## License

-This playbook is released under the MIT License.
+This playbook is released under Apache License 2.0.
 See [LICENSE](../LICENSE) file for details.

 ---